 With around 150 objects, multiples, readymades, drawings, notes and notations, films, photographs, and other documents, the exhibition unveils the fascinating cosmos of works by Beuys and Duchamp.
 With photographs by: Denise Bellon, Eliot Elisofon, Camillo Fischer, Alexander Liberman, Stefan Moses, Victor Obsatz, Angelika Platen, Man Ray, Henri-Pierre Roché, Reiner Ruthenbeck, Siegfried Sander, Peter Schata, John D. Schiff, Manfred Tischer, Lothar Wolleh, and Julian Wasser.

-The exhibition will be accompanied by a comprehensive, richly illustrated catalog (German/English).
+The exhibition is accompanied by a comprehensive, richly illustrated catalog (German/English).

-The project is part of the anniversary year beuys 2021 in North Rhine-Westphalia; scholarly support is being provided by Antje von Graevenitz, Hans Dickel and Katharina Neuburger.
+The project is part of the anniversary year beuys 2021 in North Rhine-Westphalia; scholarly support is being provided by Antje von Graevenitz, Hans Dickel and Paul B. Franklin.